neulab/newlang-tech/named-entity-recognition/README.md

 You can also create data yourself if it doesn't exist.

+* Start by collecting unlabelled texts from popular domains like News articles or Wikipedia.
+If unlabelled texts do not exist, you can translate some sentences.
+* Start with few sets of entities especially the popular ones like Personal names (PER), organization (ORG), and location (LOC) or geopolitical entities (GPE).
+With few sets of entities, one can easily ensure high quality annotation since fine-grained entities and numerous entities can affect the quality of the overall process especially for non-expert annotators.
+* Familiarize yourself with annotation guides that have been used to develop popular NER datasets like the Message Understanding Conference [(MUC-6)guideline](https://cs.nyu.edu/faculty/grishman/NEtask20.book_1.html) and [LDC guideline](https://www.ldc.upenn.edu/sites/www.ldc.upenn.edu/files/english-entities-guidelines-v6.6.pdf)
+*
 TODO: A good procedure to do this should be filled in.

 ## Training a Named Entity Recognition System